htlin222/garden/content/Tests of hepatocellular injury or cholestasis.md

 ---
 title: Tests of hepatocellular injury or cholestasis
 ---
-# Tests of hepatocellular injury or cholestasis
+sts of hepatocellular injury or cholestasis

  (J Clin Transl Hepatol 2017;5:394)